DanielFGray/node-pg-template/README.md

 npm run dev
 ```

-This will do a number of things, like generate a `.env` file and prompt for passwords, start the Postgres cluster in docker, run migrations, and generate TS types from the database using [kysely](https://kysely.dev/docs/generating-types).
+The `predev` script starts Postgres with Docker, checks to see if it can connect, or runs the `init` script which will generate a `.env` file and prompt for passwords, start the Postgres cluster in docker, run migrations, and generate TypeScript definitions, before finally starting the dev server.
+Future runs skip `init` after it connects.

+## Requirements

+The `init` scripts assume you have `docker` and `docker-compose` installed

 ## Roadmap